kmjaku/Wolf-3d/README.md

 ## Contact & Copyright

-Project done by me [Kastriot MJAKU](https://www.linkedin.com/in/kastriot-mjaku-29b675a5/).
+Project done by -> [Kastriot MJAKU](https://www.linkedin.com/in/kastriot-mjaku-29b675a5/).
 If you want to contact me, you can send me a mail at kmjaku@student.42.fr

 ### Acknowledgments